vRP-Official-Developers/dunko_vrp/README.md

 Go to server.cfg and enter your database details.

+Open Start_Server.bat with Notepad++ and put in the directory you have your server in.

 # What's new

 - Added three additional languages, Russian, Danish & Lithuanian (8 in total) - set this is vrp/cfg/base.lua